 The 60 Second Film Festival

-The 60 Second Film Festival is a “super short” film festival, presenting films with a duration of 60 seconds or less.
-Clips come from all over the world however many of the films showcased at Wonderfruit come from local talent who have won with their submissions.
-Catch them on the screens at the Eco Pavilion.
+In this “super short” film festival, no movies run beyond one minute.
+The clips come from all over the world but you'll see lots from local filmmakers who have won the chance to showcase their submissions.
+Catch them all on the screens at the Eco Pavilion.

 Theatre of Feasts

 This year, we’re thinking about the culinary experience in an unconventional way.
-Conceived by Hackney-based studio Ab Rogers Design, our new Theatre of Feasts should inspire you to dine a little differently as we turn our award-winning chefs into headline acts, who'll delivering a performance to 200 communally seated diners.
-Not unlike a circus big top where food is the star performer, the Theatre of Feasts is inspired by the notion that a structure should be defined by the activities it contains.
+Conceived by Hackney-based studio Ab Rogers Design, our new Theatre of Feasts turns our award-winning chefs into headline acts, who'll delivering a performance to 200 communally seated diners.
+Not unlike a circus big top, where food is the star performer, the Theatre of Feasts is inspired by the notion that a structure should be defined by the activities it contains.
 Diners will become part of the action, sitting in an unbroken ring of bamboo tables around the perimeter of the tent and encircling the chefs who take center stage at a bright kitchen island - executing dinner ‘in the round’ for their audience.
 To get there, cross one of three narrow humpbacked bamboo bridges into a warm, vibrant and intimate social space.

 Step out of your comfort zone and get into character; the Wonder Salon is stocked to bursting with supplies and materials for you create the outlandish fantasy accessories of your dreams.
 Let your creative juices flow and design your own, or put yourself in the capable hands of the Salon’s fabulous stylists.
 Get glamorous with face-paint, body-paint and nail-art or scrub up with a slick trim from the barber service.